ThatSINEWAVE/Veil-Browser/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository, submit issues, and open pull requests.
+Please note:
+- Icon assets must be placed in `icons/` directory
+- Configuration files reside in `data/` directory
+- Core browser logic is in `veil_browser/` package

 ## License
 This project is licensed under the GPL-3.0 License.
 See [LICENSE](LICENSE) for more details.